This Sheet Pan Chicken and Asparagus recipe is great for meal prep. Itโs baked on one pan and is ready in less than 30 minutes!

 - Preheat oven to 425 F. In a small bowl, mix olive oil, lemon juice, garlic, parsley and rosemary together.

 - Meanwhile, trim ends of asparagus.
-When chicken and potatoes come out at the 15 minute mark, add asparagus to the pan and bake the chicken, potatoes and asparagus altogether for 8-10 minutes until tender.
+When chicken and potatoes come out at the 20 minute mark, remove chicken, add asparagus to the pan, seasoning with more salt & pepper, and bake the potatoes and asparagus altogether for 10 minutes until tender.
+Serve altogether and enjoy!

 Comments & Reviews